-The data disaggregated by first-generation status, are included in the appendix to this report.
+The data disaggregated by first-generation status are included in the appendix to this report.

-Targeted strategies
+Targeted strategies:

-MCCS has placed a strategic focus on student success measures designed to support firstgeneration students and others who traditionally have been underrepresented in higher education and who often face significant challenges in accessing postsecondary education, succeeding academically once they enroll, and completing a degree.
+MCCS has placed a strategic focus on student success measures designed to support first-generation students and others who traditionally have been underrepresented in higher education and who often face significant challenges in accessing postsecondary education, succeeding academically once they enroll, and completing a degree.
 These strategies include:

-• EMBARK, DUAL ENROLLMENT, AND HIGH SCHOOL PATHWAYS

-(formerly Early College for ME) through the high school-to-college transition.
+• EMBARK, DUAL ENROLLMENT, AND HIGH SCHOOL PATHWAYS (formerly Early College for ME) through the high school-to-college transition.
 Our colleges' work extends into the secondary realm through a number of statewide programs which support and encourage students through the high school-to-college transition.
 The Maine Community College System offers the Embark scholarship program to over 80 Maine high schools and CTEs.
 Here, college-based access advisors travel to secondary schools to meet with Maine students who need additional support as they transition from high school to college and then connect them to the career, academic, and financial resources they need for success in and beyond community college.
 The program's outcomes indicate that the early advising and guidance have a lasting impact, as Embark students who enroll in community college are more likely to return for their second year and graduate on time.

-Our colleges also enroll over 5000 Maine secondary students each year as early college students.
+Our colleges also enroll over 7,000 Maine secondary students each year as early college students.
 Their courses take place on college campuses, online, or within secondary schools.
 Again, these students are supported by a network of advisors and college-based structures designed to help high school students identify a path and start their academic journey while still in high school.
+To that end, courses are offered as a part of a pathway that aligns to and provides Early College students a jump start in their college program of study, ensuring that more students earn credits with a purpose.
 In the future, and in collaboration with local secondary partners, our colleges will be working to scale some of the more innovative and successful dual enrollment opportunities such as Spring Ahead and Early College pathways.
 Spring Ahead, a near full-time college immersion experience for graduating seniors, has achieved near 100% college matriculation rates in recent years while prioritizing equitable access, and our early college pathways helped students earn actual college credentials within a year of high school completion.